needful-apps/Gunter/README.md

 All you need is a MaxMind license key to download the official GeoLite2 database.
 Your can obtain a free license key from [MaxMind](https://www.maxmind.com/en/geolite2/signup).

 **Note:**
-You can also use your own GeoIP database files (e.g. from db-ip.com) by placing them in the data directory or mounting them as a volume.
+You can also use your own GeoIP database files (e.g. from db-ip.com) by placing them in the data directory or mounting them as a volume, or by providing a direct download URL.
 See the configuration section for more details.

 1. **Docker:**
   ```bash